1jour1vin

 Mouth

-Airy, elegant, fresh and ample.
+Airy, elegant, fresh, and full-bodied.

 Serve